Updated Dec. 28, 2020, with information about Gov. Brad Little’s state of emergency.

-The waiting week is waived for claims filed on or after March 8, 2020, for the length of Gov. Brad Little’s state of emergency proclamation.
-Everyone who files for unemployment insurance in Idaho is required to serve one waiting week and will not receive benefits for that week.
+The waiting week is waived for claims filed March 8, 2020 through Dec.
+31, 2020, per Gov. Brad Little’s state of emergency proclamation.

 A waiting week reflects an unpaid week when you successfully file your weekly report and meet all the eligibility requirements for receiving unemployment insurance.